Invite friends and family to read the obituary and add memories.

 John Cullen Fennelly, 82, of Bettendorf, passed away Thursday, January 8, 2026, at MercyOne Genesis in Davenport.
 In accordance with his wishes, cremation rites have been accorded.
 A celebration of life will be held at a later date.

 John was born on May 23, 1943, in Davenport, Iowa, the son of John and Medora (Bolmer) Fennelly.
 He was raised in a proud Irish Catholic family, a heritage that shaped his values, faith, and strong sense of family throughout his life.
 John graduated from Assumption High School in 1961, where he developed a lifelong appreciation for athletics and teamwork.
-He went on to earn a bachelor’s degree from Fort Lewis College in Durango, Colorado, where he was a multi-sport athlete, earning letters in football, baseball, basketball, golf, and wrestling.
+He went on to earn a bachelor’s degree from Fort Lewis College in Durango, Colorado where he also was a multi-sport athlete, earning letters in football, baseball, basketball, golf, and wrestling.

 In 1974, John married Linda Corry.
 Together, they shared more than 51 years of marriage, building a life centered on family, commitment, and mutual love and support.

 John dedicated much of his career to education, teaching in New Mexico, Chicago, and Durant, Iowa.
-Later in his life, he served as a vocational instructor for Lakeland College, teaching inmates at the East Moline Correctional Facility.
+Later in his life he served as a vocational instructor for Lakeland College, teaching inmates at the East Moline Correctional Facility.
 John believed strongly in the power of education and its ability to shape lives.

-He was preceded in death by his parents, John and Medora Fennelly; his brother, Tom Fennelly; his brother-in-law, Terry Granneman, and numerous loved members of the Fennelly Clan.
+He was preceded in death by his parents, John and Medora Fennelly; his brother, Tom Fennelly; his brother-in-law, Terry Granneman and numerous loved members of the Fennelly Clan.

-Visits: 839
+Visits: 2044

 This site is protected by reCAPTCHA and the